Happy anniversary to my blog! It’s my blogiversary! This is my one year of blogging post.

 I’ve seen this quote floating around the internet: “Build your own dreams, or someone else will hire you to build theirs.”
 I don’t know who said it, as I’ve seen it cited with different authors.
 This quote speaks to me.
 I want to build my own dream.

 So what is my dream?
 I’m not ready to share the details, but I already have a lot of things tentatively planned.
-But first I need to build a larger of people who trust my opinion and find value in what I write and do.
-And I’ve already said, building an email list is where I keep getting stuck.
-If you’re not sure who I am or what I do, check out my Start Here and About pages.
+But I’ve already said, building an email list is where I keep getting stuck.

 Final thoughts on my one year blogiversary